 Guatemala Medical Mission Trips

 The Rotary Club of Hendersonville was first made aware of the hopeless plight of children in Guatemala in early 1996.
-Many of these children have never had access to a dentist or medical doctor and they represent the poorest of the poor.
+Many of these children have never had access to a dentist or medical doctor.
+These represent the poorest of the poor.
 Since 1996, the Rotary Club of Hendersonville has embraced international service through an annual dental and medical mission to Guatemala.
 The program was inspired by club member and Pediatric Dentist, Dr. Bill Taylor, who has led the group each year since the first trip.
-Club members have partnered with Rotarians in the Guatemalan Rotary Club - Las Americas to bring dental and medical services to poverty stricken children.
-Hendersonville Rotarians are joined in Guatemala with local dentists and physicians who conduct medical screening.
-Dentists, nurses, dental hygienists, pediatricians, an orthopedic surgeon, optometrists and other health professionals, along with numerous lay assistants from the Club, have responded to the desperate needs of the children by working on this project.
+Club members have partnered with the Rotarians in the Guatemalan Rotary Club – Las Americas to bring dental and medical services to poverty stricken children.
+Hendersonville Rotarians are joined in Guatemala with local dentists and a physician who conducts medical screening.
+Dentists, nurses, dental hygienists, pediatricians, an orthopedic surgeon, optometrists and other health professionals, along with numerous lay assistants from the Club have responded to the desperate needs of the children by working on this project.
 Each year 8–15 Hendersonville Rotarians travel to Guatemala, always at their own expense, to participate in this humanitarian work.
 This program exemplifies Service Above Self.

 In 2005, the mission was expanded to include orthopedic surgery.
 Tennessee Orthopedic Alliance partner Dr. Wills Oglesby led the surgical team and personally performed over 50 examinations and 15 surgeries resulting in several patients being able to walk again for the first time in years.

-Since the program began, almost 14,000 disadvantaged children and adults who otherwise would not have had access to professional healthcare have received over $4,000,000 in dental, optical and medical services calculated by U.S. standards, in settings as remote as a jungle hut or a newly established hospital.
+Since the program began, more than 7,000 disadvantaged children and adults who otherwise would not have had access to professional healthcare have received over $900,000 in dental and medical services, in settings as remote as a jungle hut or a newly established hospital.
 None of it would have been possible without the collaborative effort of many volunteers here in Middle Tennessee.
-Rotary mission members say the resulting fresh smiles on the faces of the children make all the time, effort and money spent worth the work.
-The Rotary cost per medical service provided (many patients received multiple services) was less than $5.00.
+Rotary mission members say the resulting fresh smiles on the faces of the children make all the time, effort and dollars worth it.

 Over the years we have expanded our partnership with the Las Americas Club with two new medical projects.
-We assist Climesa Hospital in treating poverty-stricken citizens of Guatemala City and at Safe Passage our Rotary team provides medical services for those living in and around the city's trash dump.
-Unfortunate homeless children from the city dump rifle through the discards of the more fortunate for something to eat or wear.
-Climesa Hospital, Safe Passage and Remar Orphanage each have tremendous medical needs that the Rotary Club of Hendersonville can address..
+Climesa Hospital treats lower class and poverty-stricken citizens of Guatemala City and Safe Passage provides medical services and support for those living in and around the city’s trash dump.
+These unfortunate homeless children from the city dump rifle through the discards of the more fortunate for something to eat or wear.
+Climesa Hospital, Safe Passage and Remar Orphanage each have tremendous needs that the Rotary Club of Hendersonville can help satisfy.

 In 2007 the Rotary Club of Hendersonville again expanded its Guatemala medical mission horizons.
 The Club partnered with the Ophthalmic Department at Volunteer Community College in Gallatin and brought two graduating students, all expenses paid by the Club, to assist in a Guatemalan eye clinic program.
-These students dispensed eye glasses, some donated and some purchased by the Rotary Club, to needy Guatemalans.
+These students dispensed prescription eye glasses, some donated and some purchased by the Rotary Club, to needy Guatemalans.
 This was an outstanding experience for the two young ophthalmic students.
 Because of this successful ophthalmic program, the club will continue taking Volunteer State Community College ophthalmic students to Guatemala.
 This is a winning situation for the College, for the students, for our Rotary Club and especially for the Guatemalan people.
-In 2012 six ophthalmic students were part of our program

 After more than a dozen years, this Rotary program has developed into a true labor of love.
 Many Hendersonville Rotarians have traveled to Guatemala repeatedly, working under difficult conditions, with their only desire being to help underprivileged Guatemalans attain a better life.